-Gen. Herbert J. "Hawk" Carlisle is Commander of Air Combat Command, Langley Air Force Base, Virginia.
+Gen. Herbert J. "Hawk" Carlisle Commander, Air Combat Command, Langley Air Force Base, Virginia.
 As the commander, he is responsible for organizing, training, equipping and maintaining combat-ready forces for rapid deployment and employment while ensuring strategic air defense forces are ready to meet the challenges of peacetime air sovereignty and wartime defense.
-The command operates more than 1,300 aircraft, 32 wings, 19 bases, and has more than 50 worldwide operating locations with 98,000 active-duty and civilian personnel.
-When mobilized, the Air National Guard and Air Force Reserve contribute more than 700 aircraft and 53,000 people to ACC.
+The command operates more than 1,300 aircraft, 34 wings, 19 bases, and more than 70 operating locations worldwide with 94,000 active-duty and civilian personnel.
+When mobilized, the Air National Guard and Air Force Reserve contribute more than 700 aircraft and 49,000 people to ACC.
 As the Combat Air Forces lead agent, ACC develops strategy, doctrine, concepts, tactics, and procedures for air- and space-power employment.
 The command provides conventional and information warfare forces to all unified commands to ensure air, space and information superiority for warfighters and national decision-makers.
 The command can also be called upon to assist national agencies with intelligence, surveillance and crisis response capabilities.

 Prior to assuming his current position, General Carlisle was the Commander of Pacific Air Forces; the Air Component Commander for U.S. Pacific Command; and Executive Director, Pacific Air Combat Operations Staff, Joint Base Pearl Harbor-Hickam, Hawaii.
 As the commander, he was responsible for Air Force activities spanning more than half the globe, leading approximately 45,000 Airmen serving principally in Japan, Korea, Hawaii, Alaska and Guam.